Cray-HPE/docs-csm/operations/validate_csm_health.md

     external:/usr/share/doc/csm/scripts/operations/pyscripts# ./start.py test_bican_external
     ```

-    By default, SSH access will be tested on all relevant networks between master nodes, spine switches, compute nodes, and UANs.
+    By default, SSH access will be tested on all relevant networks between master nodes and spine switches.
     It is possible to customize which nodes and networks will be tested.
-For example, it is possible to include storage nodes, to exclude
+For example, it is possible to include compute nodes, to exclude
-    UANs, or to exclude the HMN.
+    spine switches, or to exclude the NMN.
 See the test usage statement for details.
 The test usage statement is displayed by calling the
     test with the `--help` argument:

     ```bash